-In a medium saucepan, combine honey, cloves, cinnamon, ginger, blackberry jam, water or wine, nutmeg, mint leaf, if using, and chili peppers, if using.
+In a medium saucepan, combine honey, cloves, cinnamon sticks, ginger, blackberry jam, water or wine, nutmeg, mint leaf, if using, and chili peppers, if using.

 Let the sbiten come to room temperature.
-Strain the liquid through cheesecloth, pressing on the solids, and transfer to an airtight container or bottle.
-A 750 ml bottle should accommodate this amount of sbiten.
+Strain the liquid through cheesecloth, pressing on the solids, and transfer to an airtight container or bottle—a 750 ml bottle should accommodate this amount of sbiten.
 Refrigerate and reheat when serving.